PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Method

+To stop considering insignificant values of $p(c | \Omega)$, the threshold function is applied.
+Applying $T_{\tau}(x)$, $p(c | \Omega)$ with moderate probability becomes one.
+Using this thresholding technique and the maximum operation in equation \eqref{final_likelihood}, it is possible to identify the coreset feature that is most similar to $\Phi_i(\mathbf{x})$ while rejecting improbable $c_\mathrm{emb}$ features.
+While this approximation may not be intuitive, it can significantly reduce computation time with only a small decrease in performance. $\tau$ lower than $1 / |C_\mathrm{emb}|$ guarantees at least one of $c$ in $C_\mathrm{emb}$ be a normal feature.
+In this paper, we set $\tau = 1 / (2|C_\mathrm{emb}|)$ without optimizing.

-Since the resolution of the feature score map, $(h^, w^)$, is different from the original input resolution $(H, W)$, it is resized by bi-linear interpolation, and is smoothed by Gaussian kernel of $\sigma = 8$ to generate natural anomaly map.
-The parameter $\sigma$ is not intensively optimized.
-At the last, pixelwise refinement step is followed to enhance the resized score map more conformable to the edge, texture, and shape of the input image.
+To generate an anomaly score map, scores are estimated for all features in an input image.
+However, the resolution of the score map may differ from that of the original input, so it is resized using bi-linear interpolation and smoothed with a Gaussian kernel of $\sigma = 8$ as described in \cite{roth2022towards}.
+Note that the parameter $\sigma$ is not extensively optimized.
+While Gaussian smoothing is performed to eliminate noisy values, it may damage the detailed information of the score map.
+Therefore, an additional pixel-wise refinement step is performed to enhance the resized score map and make it more consistent with the edges, textures, and shapes of defects and objects in the input image.